• Skip to primary navigation

 • 1 tablespoon pure vanilla extract (14g)

-• ¼ teaspoon vanilla bean powder (optional but recommended)
+• ¼ teaspoon vanilla bean powder or seeds from one vanilla bean (optional but recommended)

 • pinch of salt